-As part of the Devonport Landing Craft Coordination Project (DLCCP), Kaymac Marine & Civil Engineering Ltd were commissioned by Mansell Construction Services Ltd to construct a 60m long finger jetty at the entrance to Weston Mill Lake on the River Tamar
+As part of the Devonport Landing Craft Coordination Project (DLCCP), we were contracted to construct a 60m long finger jetty at the entrance to Weston Mill Lake on the River Tamar.

 The jetty was constructed on cylindrical steel piles driven into the river bed by Seacore/Fuegro working from a jack up barge.
 Once piling was completed, Kaymac removed the silt and stone fragments from within the piles down to a competent mudstone using a specially designed airlift.